Research Assistant Professor

 The University of Hong Kong

 I'm a philosopher based at the Hong Kong Institute for the Humanities and Social Sciences.
 I'm also a Research Fellow at HKU's Centre for Medical Ethics and Law.
 My research engages questions at the intersection of ethics, moral psychology, and the history of philosophy.
-My current work deals with the concept of moral character found in Immanuel Kant, including ideas around habit, moral worth, moral education, and sympathy.
-Some topics of further interest include the emotions and reactive attitudes surrounding moral responsibility (especially shame and guilt), moral motivation, vice, human frailty, and the moral psychology of religion.
+My current work deals with the concept of moral character found in Immanuel Kant, including ideas around habit, moral worth, moral improvement, and sympathy.
+Some topics of further interest include forgiveness, human frailty, the moral dimensions of emotions like anger, shame, and awe, and the moral psychology of religion.
 In January 2023 I begin a 24-month research grant on the philosophy of forgiveness, from the University Grants Committee of Hong Kong.

 I absolutely enjoy teaching.
-I’m excited to teach the Life Worth Living course as part of the Common Core at the University of Hong Kong.
+I’m thrilled to teach the Life Worth Living course as part of the Common Core at the University of Hong Kong.
 In 2023 I will begin teaching a new course on the ethics of relationships (see my teaching page, this one will be fun!).
 Before coming to HKU I taught in philosophy departments at the University of the Fraser Valley and the University of Oxford.
-I’ve also taught at the University of Oxford's Blavatnik School of Government and the University of British Columbia’s Faculty of Medicine.
-I’m an Associate of the Oxford Character Project and of the Ian Ramsey Centre for Science and Religion at the University of Oxford.
-I am also a Senior Tutor at Wei Lun Hall, University of Hong Kong.
+I also taught at the University of Oxford's Blavatnik School of Government and the University of British Columbia’s Faculty of Medicine.
+In addition to my academic work, I’m a Senior Tutor at Wei Lun Hall at the University of Hong Kong.